ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 It is expected that a Client minimally supports the following set of primary operations and corresponding interactions with the KDC.

-* FETCH request to ace-group/ , in order to retrieve group names associated to group identifiers.
+* FETCH request to ace-group/ , in order to retrieve group names associated with group identifiers.

 * POST and GET requests to ace-group/GROUPNAME/ , in order to join a group (POST) and later retrieve the current group key material as a group member (GET).

-* GET and FETCH requests to ace-group/GROUPNAME/pub-key , in order to retrieve the public keys of all the other group members (GET) or only some of them by filtering (FETCH).
-While retrieving public keys remains possible by using GET requests, retrieval by filtering allows to greatly limit the size of exchanged messages.
+* GET and FETCH requests to ace-group/GROUPNAME/pub-key , in order to retrieve the authentication credentials of all the other group members (GET) or only some of them by filtering (FETCH).
+While retrieving authentication credentials remains possible by using GET requests, retrieval by filtering allows to greatly limit the size of exchanged messages.

 * GET request to ace-group/GROUPNAME/num , in order to retrieve the current version of the group key material as a group member.